waynewu6250/Multi-intent-dialoguer/README.md

 -----------------------

 ## 4. Pertinence Model
-After obtaining embeddings, we could use them for pertinence model
+After obtaining embeddings, we could use them for pertinence model.